 An assistant instructor is a member who has trained and passed the level of S.W.A.T and seeks to continue improving the new skills they have learnt in our “leadership programme”.

-During this training period they will learn how to praise and encourage the children by being aware of their body language and being positive and upbeat during lessons.
-Overseeing the warm ups and aid in teaching to ensure all students are training in a safe, stimulating and enjoyable environment.
-Finally their responsibilities are to ensure that the students have been informed of the syllabus for the following months training.
+During this training period, they will learn how to praise and encourage the children by being aware of their body language and being positive and upbeat during lessons.
+Overseeing the warm-ups and aid in teaching to ensure all students are training in a safe, stimulating and enjoyable environment.
+Finally, their responsibilities are to ensure that the students have been informed of the syllabus for the following months of training.

 Current Assistant Instructors Level 1